morgen-peschke/trans-factsheet/README.md

 ### Specific Debunks:

 * **CLAIM: [Father in British Columbia found guilty of 'family violence' for misgendering his trans son](https://thefederalist.com/2019/04/24/father-gagged-found-guilty-family-violence-calling-trans-daughter/)**
-    * Case was unrelated to C-16 and had far more to it than misgendering
+    * Case was unrelated to C-16 and had far more to it than misgendering.
-    * The father was actively bringing his trans son's personal issues to light in public interviews, and brought up personal details during those interviews
+    * The father was actively bringing his trans son's personal issues to light in public interviews, and brought up personal details during those interviews.
-    * The father was also actively contributing to worsening the child's mental health (the son had already attempted suicide in part because of his father, for example)
+    * The father was also actively contributing to worsening the child's mental health (the son had already attempted suicide in part because of his father, for example).
-    * [Original source](https://www.bccourts.ca/jdb-txt/sc/19/06/2019BCSC0604.htm) in regard to this case, provides more context
+    * [Original source](https://www.bccourts.ca/jdb-txt/sc/19/06/2019BCSC0604.htm) in regard to this case, provides more context.
 * **CLAIM: [Anti-gay activist William Whatcott fined $55,000 for misgendering trans activist Morgane Oger](https://vancouversun.com/news/local-news/anti-gay-activist-ordered-to-pay-55000-to-b-c-trans-activist-in-fight-over-hateful-flyer)**
-    * Unrelated to C-16, dealt instead with section 7 of British Columbia's [Human Rights Code](http://www.bclaws.ca/civix/document/id/complete/statreg/00_96210_01) (keep in mind C-16 was national legislation, not provincial legislation)
+    * Unrelated to C-16, dealt instead with section 7 of British Columbia's [Human Rights Code](http://www.bclaws.ca/civix/document/id/complete/statreg/00_96210_01) (keep in mind C-16 was national legislation, not provincial legislation).
-    * Whatcott was spreading anti-trans misinformation in general, specifically targeting Oger who was running for political office at the time and lost by a small margin
+    * Whatcott was spreading anti-trans misinformation in general, specifically targeting Oger who was running for political office at the time and lost by a small margin.
     * [Original source](http://www.westcoastleaf.org/wp-content/uploads/2019/03/58_Oger_v_Whatcott_No_7_2019_BCHRT_58.pdf)
-      in regard to this case, provides more context — C-16 not cited in it, aside from the _Canadian Human Rights Act_ being brought up _once_ in 104 pages
+      in regard to this case, provides more context — C-16 not cited in it, aside from the _Canadian Human Rights Act_ being brought up _once_ in 104 pages.

 ---